 The Gibson Peacock Prize for Creative Nonfiction ($400 first prize)

 Awarded to the best creative nonfiction piece by an undergraduate student.
 Submit up to 7,000 words total.

 The Parker Prize for Journalistic Writing ($600 prize)

 Awarded to the best newspaper or magazine article, feature story, exposé or other piece of investigative

 journalism by an undergraduate, published or unpublished.
 Submit up to 7,000 words total.

 These contests are subject to the University Code of Academic Integrity.

 Open to currently enrolled students of any school at the University of Pennsylvania.

-Students may submit ONE entry per category.
+Students may submit no more than ONE entry per category.
 (You may enter more than one category.)

 Previous Contest Winners